Mikael Asikainen is a Finnish cartographer and map-artist with a master’s degree in geography

+I drew my first fictional maps when I was eight years old and I have continued that as a hobby ever since.
 A turning point came in 2017, when I realised drawing maps is something I’d like to do for a living.
 I created the Orbigraphia Instagram account and started using better pens, trying new styles and testing how to make my maps look more realistic, detailed and professional.
-In 2019 the Orbigraphia website was launched.
+I started working as a self-employed mapmaker in October 2019.

 The word Orbigraphia is a combination of two latin words – orbis (circle, sphere, the world) and graphia (art, technique, field of study).
 Put together, orbigraphia can be translated as “a study of circles”, or “the art of making worlds”.